Try these:

 Related Links

 Project: Expanding access to proven early childhood health services NEED TO LINK Field Notes: How do you learn about families’ daily lived experience in a place?
-NEED TO LINK Field Notes: Getting started with continuous quality improvement (CQI) NEED TO LINKOut-of-School Time (OST) Learning
+NEED TO LINK Field Notes: Getting started with continuous quality improvement (CQI) NEED TO LINK

 Out-of-school time (OST) learning, or learning that takes place outside of the classroom, includes educational and learning experiences in settings outside of school hours where young people can gain knowledge, skills, and behaviors that are fundamental to their future success.
 Such settings may include extracurricular activities, academic programs, sports, or other groups and clubs.
 Young people who participate in these programs often show higher levels of self-esteem, healthy social interaction behavior, and show more competency in making important life choices.
 However, young people from low-income households and underserved populations often do not have as much access to high-quality OST programs, leaving them without the benefits that these experiences can have on a child’s overall development.
 Root Cause’s work supports partners in designing and providing access to quality OST programming so that they can learn, grow, and develop, both in and out of the classroom.